Parent page: PCB Objects

 Properties page: Region Properties

-This method of editing uses the associated Properties panel mode to modify the properties of a Region object.
+This method of editing uses the associated Region dialog and Properties panel mode to modify the properties of a Region object.

 After placement, the Region mode of the Properties panel can be accessed in one of the following ways: